KathrynGrabenstein/Boulder-chickadee-hybridization/samtools_snps_notes.md

-#Notes on rosy-finch snps using the samtools pipeline
+#Notes on chickadee snps using the samtools pipeline
 -------------------------------------------------------
+## THIS IS HEAVILY MODIFIED FROM DR. ERIK FUNK'S WORK.

 # 1. Demultiplexed using the same script as standard pipeline notes